sushley/PS4SPOOF/README.md

 # PS4SPOOF
-spoof your PS4
+spoof your PS4  4.55 to 6.72

-(example 4.55 to 6.72) for game backports
+for game backports

 you need a HACKED PS4 9.00 OR LOWER